-In this article, we will show you how to easily bulk upload WordPress media files using FTP.
+In this guide, we will show you how to bulk upload media files using FTP and make sure they appear correctly in your WordPress library.

 Why Bulk Upload WordPress Media Files Using FTP

-Luckily, there’s a way around that.
-Let’s take a look at how to easily bulk upload WordPress media files using FTP, and how to make them available inside WordPress.
+Let’s look at how to bulk upload media files using FTP and make sure they appear correctly inside the WordPress dashboard.

 Bulk Uploading Media Files in WordPress via FTP

-Once you are connected to your website via FTP, go to /wp-content/uploads/ folder.
+Once you are connected to your website via FTP, navigate to the /wp-content/uploads/ folder.

-Inside the uploads folder, you will see folders for years and months.
-That’s how WordPress stores media files by default.
-You can upload your media files to the current year and current month folder.
+Inside the ‘uploads’ folder, you will see subfolders organized by year and month.
+This is how WordPress stores media files by default.

 Making Your FTP Media Uploads Visible in WordPress